-Name another festival with a heritage-listed French colonial home as your backdrop that serves up a five-course luncheon and is only three hours’ drive from Brisbane?
+Name another festival with iconic Aussie rock music, a heritage-listed French colonial home, and a week of one-of-a-kind country events only three hours’ drive from Brisbane?
 We’ll wait.

 How to get there

 Pack the car or caravan, select your Spotify playlist, and put Jimbour – 235 kilometres west of Brisbane – into your GPS.

 Stop to stretch your legs in Dalby and stroll the main street to top up the caffeine levels and grab a bite to eat before you hit the festival scene.

 Whether you prefer to pitch a tent, BYO accommodation on wheels, or stay within driving distance – Big Skies Festival has you covered.

 If you’re towing your accommodation, put down the campervan legs on the grounds of Jimbour Station in the dedicated camping zone.

 Prefer a soft-top to your overnight digs?
 Secure the pegs into the ground or book Tent City and let the Big Skies team do the hard yards for you (no setup or pack down – yes please!).